josefernandes-dvl/Basic_Projects/README.md

 <img src = "https://github.com/user-attachments/assets/9d86de66-e6d8-414c-a55a-10bc069287db" width="200">

- (When you open the version folders, access the "DESCRIPTION" file to understand the organization of each folder).
+ (When open the version folders, access the "DESCRIPTION" file to understand the organization of each folder).